poc-mondaine/esdl-flask-server-etm/README.md

 # ESDL-flask-server
-An example webservice that parses ESDL and calculates some statistics
+An example webservice that parses ESDL and calculates some statistics (Number of PVParcs)

 # Installation

-Steps:
+Installation steps:
-- Clone the git repository
+- Clone this git repository
-- run `pip install -r requirements.txt`
+- Install dependencies `pip install -r requirements.txt`
-- start the application
+- start the application `app.py`

 # Usage